 The goal of Neighborhood's Control for Life Diabetes Program is to enable and empower members with diabetes to live normal, healthy lives, confident in their abilities to manage diabetes.
-Build on evidence-based practice guidelines; the Control for Life Program is designed to reinforce the physician's care and treatment plan through member outreach/education, monitoring and management.
+Built on evidence-based practice guidelines; the Control for Life Program is designed to reinforce the physician's care and treatment plan through member outreach/education, monitoring and management.

 Neighborhood has adopted as a primary source, the clinical practice guideline based on nationally recognized clinical guidelines such as those of the American Diabetes Association.
-Copies of the guidelines are available upon request or may be obtained by visiting our website.
-Please visit www.nhpri.org and from our home page, click on "Providers" then click on "Clinical Resources" from the drop down menu.

-The interventions and member education offered by the Control for Life Program have been developed to align with the recommendations detailed in the guidelines.
+The interventions and member education offered by the Control for Life Diabetes Program have been developed to align with the recommendations detailed in the guidelines.
+Copies of the guidelines are available upon request or may be obtained by visiting our website via the following path: